andrew-johnson-4/lsts-tutorial/src/proof/skolemization.md

 forall x:X. x + g(x) == x^2
 ```

-In the Assumptions and Conclusions method of proof verification, the skolem function goes in the assumptions.
+In the Assumptions and Conclusions method of proof verification, the skolem function goes after the assumptions.
 This is equivalent to saying "forall universal quantifiers, there exists a skolem function".

 ```lsts